This feature is included in All Editions of Silhouette Studio

 • Scale

-7. Once the trace area has been drawn and desired filter settings are in place, select the desired tracing method under Apply Trace Method.
+8. Once the trace area has been drawn and the desired filter settings are in place, select the desired tracing method under 'Apply Trace Method'.

-The available trace options are as follows:
+Trace options are as follows:

 • Trace

-This option will trace all outer and inner lines.
+Traces all outer and inner lines.
 This is generally preferable if you are attempting to create a regular cut image with multiple parts and specific details to be cut.

 • Trace Outer Edge

-This option will create a cut line only around the outer edges of your image.
+Creates a cut line only around the outer edges of your image.
 This is generally preferable if you are attempting to create a Print & Cut image.

 • Trace and Detach

-This option will detach a portion of the print image from its original background.
+Detaches a portion of the print image from its original background.
 This can be helpful if you need to remove the white background of an imported print image, or just want to work with one smaller part of the imported image.